The Best Tesla Powerwall 3 Alternatives in 2026

 The previous generation of batteries from Franklin has been highly praised in the industry, but the newest generation is by far the most exciting.
 The power output is twice that of its predecessor (jumping from 5kW to 10kW), which puts it on par with the Powerwall 3.

-The aPower 2 checks almost all the same boxes that the Powerwall 3 does (except for DC-coupling), but it has some big advantages as well.
+The aPower 2 checks almost all the same boxes that the Powerwall 3 does, but it has some big advantages as well.

-FranklinWH also just announced that they are releasing the aPower S, which will support DC-coupling, meaning you can use it as the inverter for your PV array, just like you would a Powerwall.
+FranklinWH also released the aPower S, which supports DC-coupling, meaning you can use it as the inverter for your PV array, just like you would a Powerwall.
+So if you want batteries with your ground-mount installation, this is a great option.

 Major advantages over the Powerwall 3: